About ROAM

 Before a ranunculus blooms, it exists as a corm: not a seed or a bulb, but a compact form that holds potential beneath the surface.
 It may appear dormant, conserving energy until conditions support growth.

-This parallels how many clients arrive in therapy.
+This parallels how many people arrive in therapy.
 Desire, pleasure, or emotional connection may feel distant—not absent, but turned inward.
 Life transitions, stress, trauma, caregiving, pregnancy, birth, or postpartum adjustment can lead the body and psyche to prioritize protection and adaptation.
 The corm reminds us that dormancy is not loss, but a natural phase of the life cycle.

 The Awakening: The Soak